d-koppenhagen/k9n.dev/blog/2020-02-angular-scully-follow-up-article.md

 In my [last](/blog/2020-01-angular-scully) blog post I gave you a short introduction to _Scully_ and how to easily set up a very simple blogging website that is server side rendered and ready to be shipped for production.
 In the following article I will introduce some more advanced things you can do with _Scully_.
 You will learn how you can setup a cutom markdown module or even use asciidoc instead of markdown.
-I will guide you through the process of how to handle protected routes using _Scully_ and learn about the _Scully_ TransferState.
+I will guide you through the process of how to handle protected routes using a custom route plugin.

 ## Generate a post with a meta data template